ebi-gene-expression-group/scxa-tsne-widget/README.md

 An easy-to-embed React component to visualise t-SNE plots from Single Cell Expression Atlas.

-The widget is designed to show tsne plots for experiment data.
-It has one dropdown control `Color By` which can be used to color plot by `metadata`.

 # Build and test
 1. Install dependencies with NPM or your package manager of choice.
 2. `npx webpack-dev-server`